Estimate Time5 min

 There are federal programs besides standard payment plans that may make it easier to afford your payments.
 These include:

-• Income-driven repayment plans set your monthly student loan payment at an amount that takes into account your income and family size.
+• Income-driven repayment plans that set your monthly student loan payment at an amount that takes into account your income and family size.
 Enrolling could lead to halved monthly payments for millions of borrowers—and for small-balance loans, hitting forgiveness after making about half as many payments as the existing plan calls for.

 Your state may also offer a repayment or even a forgiveness program, and you may be able to take advantage of them and federal programs at the same time.
 Contact your state's higher education agency to learn more.